 - bone or joint pain

-The oncologist may perform a biopsy, or tissue sample, of lymph nodes.
-During a biopsy, a tiny bit of tissue is removed from the body and sent out to a laboratory for analysis.
-Depending on the type of biopsy ordered, the patient may be given local anesthesia (where only a part of the body is numbed) or general anesthesia (where the patient is asleep) to ensure there's no pain.
+The oncologist may do a lymph node biopsy.
+In a biopsy, a tiny bit of tissue is removed and looked at in a lab.
+Depending on the type of biopsy, the child may get local anesthesia (where only a part of the body is numbed) or general anesthesia (where the patient is asleep) to ensure there's no pain.

 Biopsies used to test for non-Hodgkin lymphoma include:

-- excisional biopsy, in which the skin is opened to remove an entire lymph node
+- excisional biopsy: removal of an entire lymph node

-- incisional biopsy, the removal of only a part of the lymph node
+- incisional biopsy: removal of only a part of the lymph node

-- bone marrow biopsy, where a needle is used to take samples of the soft tissue found inside a bone
+- bone marrow biopsy: using a needle to take samples of the soft tissue inside a bone

-- fine needle aspiration, in which a very thin needle is used to suction out a small amount of tissue from the lymph node
+- fine needle aspiration: using a very thin needle to suction out a small amount of tissue from the lymph node

 Other tests used to diagnose non-Hodgkin lymphoma include: